UPACM/algolympics-site/src/2026/data/mechanics.md

     3. Sharing or using from others, **whether intentionally or unintentionally**, any information about a task, including its content or solution, before the end of a round.
     4. Displaying behavior considered to be disruptive, unethical, or unsportsmanlike.
 2. **Failing to reply**.
 Teams may be disqualified if they fail to respond to any request for information from the organizing committee related to Algolympics within seven days of our request or a given deadline.
 3. **Change of username/team name**.
-The team must not change their Codeforces username/team name at any point in the contest period (from registration until the end of the on-site final round).
+The team must not change their Codeforces username/team name at any point in the contest period (from registration until the end of the on-site final round) unless prompted by the organizers due to invalidity of initial team name.
 Any username/team name change is grounds for disqualification.
 4. **Change of Codeforces team**.
 The team members that make up the Codeforces team must not change for the duration of the competition.
 Any change in team composition is grounds for immediate disqualification.
 5. **Reporting possible cases**.
 Any harassment, cheating, or violation of these terms may be reported by email to algolympics@upacm.net.
-6. **Non-compliance with House Rules**.
-After several warnings, failure to comply with the aforementioned Finals Rounds rules and mechanics may result in disqualification.
+6. **Non-compliance with the House Rules**.
+After three warnings, failure to comply with the aforementioned Finals Rounds rules and mechanics may result in disqualification.
 Proctors hold the right to give warnings whenever unauthorized actions are detected during the competition.
 This includes, but are not limited to:
     1. Using more than **ONE** computer for coding and submitting solutions
-    2. Accessing websites that are deemed **NOT** relevant to the contest proper
+    2. Accessing online websites that are NOT relevant during the contest proper
-    3. Inserting flash drives, CDs, or any other portable media devices to the computer.
+    3. Inserting flash drives, CDs, or any portable media device to the computer

 # Awards

-Certificates and souvenirs will be given to all the participants while monetary prizes will be given to the top three (3) teams, which are as follows:
+Certificates will be given to all the participants, and monetary prizes and medals will be given to the top three (3) teams, which are as follows:

-- Champion team: **PHP 15,000**
+Champion team: **Php 15,000**
-- First runner-up team: **PHP 12,000**
+First runner-up team: **Php 12,000**
-- Second runner-up team: **PHP 9,000**
+Second runner-up team: **Php 9,000**

 # Changes to the Rules